vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the upstream stable Nginx repos.

+There are two virtual machines (Sulu and Chekov) with 1 vCPU and 1 GB of memory each.

 ### Mastodon Web

-The Mastodon Web tier consists of the Core Mastodon experience which is a Ruby application with Puma as the web/presentation service, providing both ActivityPub/Federation and the web user experiance, and the seperate Streaming API service which is a node.js application.
+The Mastodon Web tier consists of the Core Mastodon experience which is a Ruby application with Puma as the web/presentation service, providing both ActivityPub/Federation and the web user experience, and the separate Streaming API service which is a node.js application.
 We use the Ruby and node.js versions which are recommended in the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

+There are three virtual machines (Kirk, Spock & April) with 2 vCPU and 4 GB of memory each.

 ### Persistence